nathan-pham/zero-framework-blog/README.md

 # Zero Framework Blog
 A zero dependency blog, created from scratch.
 Created for the [Replit Template Jam](https://blog.replit.com/template-jam).

+NOTE: if you're here from a template, go to `configInternals.json` and set `demo` to false.
+Then run the Repl.

 ## Features
 - unique onboarding process